Amelia Goodhead, a leading travel and lifestyle blogger in the UK, wears many hats. After nearly two decades into her blog,

 Having owned xameliax as a business for the last three years, it seemed like starting something fresh was a natural progression.
 I love to be busy and enjoy a challenge.
 Xameliax made the thought of starting a new business a lot less daunting.
 I’d done it before, I can do this again!
 I had so much knowledge about the logistics, the design, and the structure, so it made things a lot easier.

-UW: You’ve written that Bloom From the Darkness was hatched after you experienced the support of your online network while you were going through a tough time.
-Can you give readers background on your own personal darkness, and how an online community helped you bloom from that experience?
+UW: Can you give readers background on your own personal darkness, and how an online community helped you bloom from that experience?

 AG: Long story short—because it’s a story I’ve told so many times (which certainly helps with healing I, might add)—I found out two days after he proposed that my fiancé of three years was having multiple affairs.
 I’d told the entire world that we were engaged and how happy I was, so it was traumatic and also mortifying when it all came tumbling down.